anniequasar/session-summaries/README.md

 ## This is a repository for all the session summaries from the Beginners' Python Support Sessions held in Brisbane.

+The first six sessions were held at the State Library of Queensland (SLQ) [sess_1 to sess_6]

+The next four sessions were held at Red Hat in Brisbane [sess_7 to sess_10]

+Current sessions held at River City Labs (RCL) at called meetup000.py

 In these folders you will encounter three different types of files.

     + readme.md     is a markdown file.
 You do not need to do anything except read these files.